The Importance of Restoring Wisconsin's Woodlands and Wetlands

 - Jan 24

+Wisconsin's natural landscapes are vital for ecological balance.
 Healthy woodlands and wetlands support wildlife, improve drainage, protect soil, and make land easier to manage.
-When these areas are neglected, common problems show up:
+When these areas are neglected, common problems arise:

 Thick invasive brush choking out native plants